terencehonles/mailman/src/mailman/docs/ACKNOWLEDGMENTS.rst

 * JC Dill
 * Clytie Siddall

-Thanks also to Dragon for his winning Mailman logo contribution, and to Terri Oda for the neat shortcut icon and the member documentation.
+Thanks also to Dragon for his original Mailman logo contribution, and to Terri Oda for the neat shortcut icon and the member documentation.

 Control.com sponsored development of several Mailman 2.1 features, including